-area, creating an enclave community unlike any other in the history of the city's Latino communities.
-Northern Manhattan-"Quisqueya on the Hudson" as Jorge Duany has called it- became (and remains) the center of Dominican life in the city.38 Not surprisingly the area is home to a number of Dominican charitable associations and organizations ranging from women's organizations like the Dominican Women's Development Center to multi-service providers like the Community Association of Progressive Dominicans.
+Unlike Puerto Ricans, the first significant influx of Dominicans was "primarily urban and middle-class."
+Like Puerto Ricans, Dominicans formed networks that helped immigrants to assimilate.
+Unlike Puerto Ricans, however, the Dominican community settled mainly in one area, creating an enclave community unlike any other in the history of the city's Latino communities.
+Northern Manhattan-"Quisqueya on the Hudson" as Jorge Duany has called it-became (and remains) the center of Dominican life in the city.
+Not surprisingly the area is home to a number of Dominican charitable associations and organizations ranging from women's organizations like the Dominican Women's Development Center to multi-service providers like the Community Association of Progressive Dominicans.

 In studies of Dominican Americans, gender has played an important role.
 Women constitute a large portion of immigrants and they face significant challenges in securing employment in the US.
 As a result, women have formed networks within the workplace to preserve cultural norms.
 There is a powerful linkage between work and home.
-Dominican-American women have broken away from traditional gender household roles, and now share the head of household title.39
+Dominican-American women have broken away from traditional gender household roles, and now share the head of household title.

 There is an ongoing debate over whether Dominicans belong to a transnational community or if they are assuming a more traditional pattern of assimilation.
-Authors like Grasmuck and Pessar suggest that Dominicans essentially have bi-national households, sending large remittances to the Dominican Republic from communities in the United States.40 Great economic success in the United States often allows many Dominicans to return to their native island.
+Authors like Grasmuck and Pessar suggest that Dominicans essentially have bi-national households, sending large remittances to the Dominican Republic from communities in the United States.
+Great economic success in the United States often allows many Dominicans to return to their native island.
 Many of these Dominicans will either establish a permanent residence on the island (for retirement purposes usually) or may purchase real estate on the island as an investment.
-In contrast many other analysts suggest that reports of Dominican return migration have been overstated and that like other immigrant groups before them, Dominicans tend to settle and remain in the United States form local mutual benefit societies to preserve traditional contacts and facilitate the remittance of economic aid to their hometowns.42
+In contrast many other analysts suggest that reports of Dominicans tend to settle and remain in the United States.
+What is clear, however, is that many of those who do remain in the United States form local mutual benefit societies to preserve traditional contacts and facilitate the remittance of economic aid to their hometowns.